top of page

 Biodiversity

 An allotment site is an ideal place to encourage wildlife.
 Whilst we’re all trying to grow some good crops, there’s plenty of opportunity to help nature too.
 To help to protect our wildlife, we encourage our plot holders to find alternatives to slug pellets to control slugs and snails and not to use pesticides and herbicides.
-We are also moving to peat-free only composts in our Allotment Shop.
+We have also moved to peat-free only composts in our Allotment Shop.

-Harlow Hill Allotment site has, for many years, had a wildlife area - with a small pond, which is full of frog spawn each Spring, and an area of shrubs and bushes around it.
+Harlow Hill Allotment site has had a wildlife area for many years - with a small pond, which is full of frog spawn each Spring.
 Hopefully, the many frogs that result will help to keep the slugs under control!
-Additionally, a number of plots have small ponds (some just bin-lid size) which provide a home for caddis flies, damselflies, dragonflies, mayflies, pond skaters, snails and water beetles, all of which breed in water.

-The site is mainly surrounded by hedges and some tall trees; the large tree on the boundary near the Allotment Shop is always full of birds.
+The allotment site is mainly surrounded by hedges and some tall trees; the large tree on the boundary near the Allotment Shop is always full of birds.

 Several plots now have bug hotels which provide much needed shelter for a whole variety of insects and of course, most of us have compost heaps and leaf piles.